NazimHAli/wp-portable/README.md

 Example of a Dockerized WordPress development environment.
 Just needs Docker + your favorite editor, all requirements/packages are installed in Docker containers.
 Don't have to install and set-up WordPress, permissions, composer, mysql, node.

-I used this years ago and extracted some of the build logic.
+I used this 5+ years ago and extracted some of the build logic.
 The setup can be used with any current theme framework, a custom (old) example is provided.
 Some of the dependencies were updated, but not all.
+Since this is pretty old, I'd expect similar (and better) ones out by now.

+*Update:* Looks like there's finally a setup package [@wordpress/env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/)
+> `wp-env` lets you easily set up a local WordPress environment for building and testing plugins and themes.
+It’s simple to install and requires no configuration.

 ## Prerequisites
 [Docker Compose V2](https://docs.docker.com/compose/cli-command/)